futzu/SCTE35_threefive/README.md

 # threefive is the highest rate SCTE-35 Tool.
 Ever.
+I swear.

 ### Latest Version is 2.3.85
 * threefive now corrects for Amazon's incomplete encoding of Segmentation Descriptors.